kzorluoglu/keycastlowerthirds/README.md

 ## Remote Screen Share Workflow
-## Remote Screen Share Workflow

 KeyCast now leans on VDO.Ninja for remote presenters.

 1. Ask the remote guest to open **https://vdo.ninja** (or the invite link you generated) and start screen sharing or sending their program feed.
-2. Copy the viewer link that ends with `?view=...` and paste it into the **Live Sources ?
-Add Source** form.
+2. Copy the viewer link that ends with `?view=...` and paste it into the **Live Sources → Add Source** form.
 3. Use the in-app preview to verify audio/video.
 When you press **Take Live**, the kiosk window switches to the feed and hides any fullscreen clips.
 4. Any layout you remove is stored in history so you can bring it back with one click.

 Tips:

 - Append `&transparent=1&control=false` to viewer links for a cleaner, UI-free embed.
 - Your control machine just needs outbound HTTPS to VDO.Ninja�no local signalling server required.
 - Use the **Hide** button to fade back to your lower third bed while keeping the remote link handy.